fpinder/Books-Search/README.md

 <a href="#"><img src="https://github.com/fpinder/Books-Search/blob/master/client/images/MERN-Stack.jpg" alt="MERN-Stack"></a>

-*This app uses JavaScript, Node.js, Mysql and 5 NPM packages: Express, Express-handlebars, express-validato, Body-parser, dotenv and Nodemon*
+*This app uses MongoDB, Express, REACT, and Node*

  Technology used   |  Role in the App                                                                  |
 | ------------ | -------------------------------------------------------------------------------------- |